-This study is the first to assess the agricultural activities impact on the N'zi River eutrophication, tributary of Bandama River.
+This study is the first to assess the agricultural activities impact on the N'zi River eutrophication, tributary of Bandama River in Côte d'Ivoire.
 It provides evidence that the nutrients flux such as phosphorus and nitrogen from anthropogenic inputs increases algal growth in the water column.
+The inorganic phosphorus concentrations (IP) in sediments decrease in favor of contents in the water.
+Moreover, nitrate ions (NO_3) quantitatively dominates the nitrogenous forms in water.
+These results are attributable to the intensive use of fertilizers in agriculture, the leaching of cropland and/or contamination by human or animal waste.
 More, the sediments sequential phosphorus extraction showed that exchanges at the water-sediment interface can lead to ecological imbalances allowing an anarchic development of algae.
+About 29 to 72% of the iron-bound bioavailable P (Fe-P) in sediments is likely to be mobilized into the water column and contributes to N'zi River eutrophication.
 Although it is too early to deduce with certainty these trends on the basis of a measurement campaign, it is evident that the use of agricultural fertilizers is intensifying in the N'zi-Bandama watershed with the consequence of an increase in nitrogen and phosphate concentrations in this area.
 The populations should be sensitized to the moderate use of agricultural inputs in order to reduce the eutrophication of the N'zi River.